 Batemans Bay Town Centre Masterplan

 At the meeting of the Batemans Bay Marine Park and the Clyde River National Park, Batemans Bay is a place of junctions, both constructed and natural.
-We framed the future development of this town as the meeting of these two edges; one blue, the other green.

 Workshop Architecture and Xpace were engaged by Eurobodalla Shire Council to provide a review of current development controls for the town centre of Bateman’s Bay.
 From this review, new controls were recommended in response to an overall vision for the future of the town centre.

 Our vision for Batemans Bay is based on maximizing the strong natural features of the town, while also considering the future threats this connection to natural environments poses.